-For the pavement measures, States and MPOs must establish two and four-year targets and adjusted targets at the Mid-Performance Period Progress Report due in October 2020.
+For the pavement measures, States and MPOs must establish two and four-year targets and may adjust the targets at the Mid-Performance Period Progress Report due in October 2020.
 The first performance period began January 1, 2018 and ends on December 31, 2021 and is for the Calendar Years (CY) of 2018 to 2021.
 The second performance period began January 1, 2022 and ends on December 31, 2025 and is for the Calendar Years (CY) of 2022 to 2025.
 Updates to H-GAC's regional targets are formulated with the analyses of TxDOT's statewide data and TxDOT's revisions to statewide targets at the beginning, the midpoint, and the end of the four-year performance period.
-Regarding the first federal performance period, for a reporting of past progress and adjustments to the pavement 2022 targets, as reported in October 2020, refer to the 2020 Mid-Performance Period Progress Report on page B-53.
+Regarding the first federal performance period, for a reporting of past progress and adjustments to the pavement 2022 targets, as reported in October